konsumer/preact-global/README.md

 ```

-Anywhere inside `GlobalProvider` top-level provider you can get to the context, even many components deep.
+Anywhere inside `GlobalProvider` you can get to the context, even many components deep.
+You can add any props you like to `GlobalProvider`, and they will get inserted into the context.